Northern Lights May Be Visible in PA Thursday Night as G3 Space Storm Hits

 We now have another opportunity for aurora borealis on Thursday evening into the overnight period as the G3 storm is forecast to continue with the arrival of CMEs.
 With earlier sunsets, you won’t have to venture out late at night as in summer.

 Cloud cover looks to be about 20-40%, with high clouds possible.
-Below is model blend cloud cover percentage for 8:00 PM Thursday with the key at the bottom.
+Below is the latest Hi-Res NAM showing clouds coming and going during this evening.

 Northern Lights Timing